F1 2020 calendar | How to watch races on TV and full Grand Prix schedule

 Drivers and staff will also travel in ‘isolation’ to minimise the risk of picking up the virus in transit.

-However, once cars slide onto the grid, the rip-roaring action we’ve wholly accustomed to will commence and we can’t wait!
-The thought of that first corner in that first race will be enough excitement to see you through the week.
+However, as proven by Austria, once cars slide onto the grid, the rip-roaring action we’ve become wholly accustomed to will commence and we can’t wait!

 Check out everything you need to know about the F1 restart including full race calendar and TV details below.